 BAKED SKINLESS HASSELBACK POTATOES

 I sincerely hope that you are smarter than I am.
 Seriously.
 Because I keep forgetting that a potato exposed to light like the ones on my kitchen counter in a basket hanging out with the likes of onions, garlic, shallots, sweet potatoes, and acorn squash, start undergoing photosynthesis and converting those nutrients into energy.
 Photosynthesis then triggers the production of chlorophyll, and the potato turns green.
 Unfortunately, this process also creates solanine, a poison that can be dangerous if ingested in large quantities.
-So, whenever I find even a tough of “the green” it forces me to peel the potato, which in some cases is just fine.
+So, whenever I find even a touch of “the green” it forces me to peel the potato, which in some cases is just fine.

 But mainly I like to keep the skin on potatoes, because the skin contains fiber and Potassium, which can help lower blood pressure.
 Also Vitamin C – a large baked Russet potato with the skin on has 25 milligrams of vitamin C, which is more than 25% of the (RDA) recommended daily amount, Vitamin B6 – a large baked Russet potato with the skin on has 1 milligram of vitamin B6, which is 100% of the RDA, Iron – the skin of a whole baked potato provides 88% of the RDA amount of iron, Fiber – potato skins contains about half of the total dietary fiber in a potato and Folate (Vitamin B9) – the skin of a typical potato contains 30% more folate than the flesh.
 Folate helps the body create new cells, helps the body produce DNA, which carries genetic information, and works with vitamins B12 and C to help the body break down, use, and create new proteins